 There are numerous identities involving gender and sexuality, making it challenging to pick a word or acronym that makes everyone feel included.
 Our team chose the acronym because of the communities this module directly represents.
-Because we have not specifically built cases around the experiences of Two-Spirit, asexual, or intersex folks (among others), we decided the LGBTQ+ acronym more accurately represented the current focus of the resource.
+Because we have not specifically built cases around the experiences of asexual or intersex folks (among others), we decided the 2SLGBTQ+ acronym more accurately represented the current focus of the resource.

 Language and Terminology

 This resource explores terminology, concepts, and word choice and it is important to emphasize that it is critical that health care professionals listen carefully to their patients to understand their individual needs.
 Every individual is unique.
 There is no singular experience and in turn, there is no singular term that will work for all individuals.
 As such, you must listen.

 One specific example of this is the term “queer”.
 This is a term that is embraced by some and rejected by others.
 Historically the term “queer” was used as an anti-LGBTQ+ term.
 It has since been deliberately reclaimed and embraced by some members of the 2SLGBTQ+ community as a means of empowerment.
 However, it is imperative to recognize that the selection to use or not to use that term, is the choice of each LGBTQ+ person.
 Each person has an individual identity and their own personal experiences- all are valid and all are to be respected.